NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/importing_new_data.rst

 https://github.com/NOAA-ORR-ERD/noaa-oil-data

-You can then hand edit the file to replace the data with value you want.
+You can then hand edit the file to replace the data with values you want.
 We recommend you take the time to update the meta-data in the file.
 And almost everything in the format is optional, so you can simply remove fields that are not relevant to your problem.

 Use a Standard CSV Format